COMPASS For

 using HTTPS.
 They warned that web sites not

 using SSL/HTTPS might be blocked.
+That made me

-the world and that was causing the warning.
+that was causing the warning.

 The Compass web site uses